contimarta/contimarta/README.md

 - ⚡ Fun fact: ...
 -->

-Welcome to my GitHub profile!
-I'm Marta, and I am eager to start a career in software engineering!
+My name is Marta, and I'm starting my journey into tech!
 During my Physics degree I discovered my passion for coding, and after a few years in academic Philosophy, I realised that my enthusiasm for creative problem solving and my talent to handle complexity align perfectly with a software engineering career.
 This led me to enrol in the Digital Futures Academy, where I’m improving my skills both in Front-End and Back-End development.
 The bootcamp features a diverse range of activities, including hands-on individual and team challenges, collaborative peer-review sessions, and workshops designed to improve my professional skills.
 Throughout the course, I am learning to apply Test-Driven Development, SOLID principles, and Agile practices to all aspects of the development process, as well as to work effectively as part of a team.

 Here you can find some of my personal projects.